DR-Analytics-Recruitment/interview-resources/002-sql/README.md

 | [Questions](./questions/README.md) | Pick up to five questions from Beginner, Intermediate and Advanced modules. |
 | [Answers](./answers/README.md/) | Compare candidate answers against stored answers.
 Note there is more than one answer sometimes. |

-Approach to implementation:

-*Advise candidate of the intention to conduct a one hour long live SQL interview*

-Send calendar invite and confirmation email which may look something like this:
+Prior to testing, send calendar invite and confirmation email which may look something like this:

 ```
 Hi *CandidateFirstName*,